Postdoctoral Fellow Position in the Department of Psychiatry and Behavioral Neurobiology at the University of Alabama at Birmingham (UAB)

 1) Candidates must have a doctoral level degree (M.D. and/or Ph.D.) in neurobiology, neuroscience, neuropsychophrmacology, biomedical engineering, system biology, molecular biology, or a related field.

-2) Preferences will be given to creative and motivated candidates with experience in rodent behavioral assessments, optogenetics, electrophysiology, and/or in vivo imaging methods.
+2) Preferences will be given to creative and motivated candidates with experience in rodent behavioral assessments, optogenetics, electrophysiological and/or in vivo imaging methods, but highly motivated candidates with alternate experience are also encouraged to apply.

 3) The ideal postdoctoral candidate will be dedicated to basic research with strong analytical and communication skills.
 The fellow is expected to collaborate with colleagues inside and outside the laboratory.

-This person will perform behavioral assays, neurochemical assays including in vivo microdialysis, circuit mapping, and in vivo calcium imaging with a miniature epifluorescence microscope in conjunction with optogenetic manipulation in the neurobiology and neuroendocrinology of parenting, emotional, motivational, and social behaviors.
+This person will perform behavioral assays, circuit mapping, electrophysiology, in vivo microdialysis, and in vivo calcium imaging with a miniature epifluorescence microscope in conjunction with optogenetic/chemogenetic manipulation in the neurobiology and neuroendocrinology of parenting, emotional, motivational, and social behaviors.
 One of our projects is currently supported by a 5-year R01 research grant from the National Institute of Mental Health to understand the role of adolescent stress in postpartum mood and cognition.

-Salary: Salary is commensurate with UAB and National Institute of Health guidelines for Postdoctoral researchers.
+Salary: Salary is commensurate with the NIH and UAB guidelines for Postdoctoral researchers.
+Coming with fellowship funding is always a plus.

-Interested individuals should contact Minae Niwa (email@example.com) directly and provide the following documents in sequence in one PDF:
+Interested individuals should contact Minae Niwa, Ph.D. (firstname.lastname@example.org) directly and provide the following documents in sequence in one PDF:

 1) Curriculum vitae.

-2) A brief summary of past and future research interests, and career goals.
+2) A brief summary of research accomplishments including experimental skills, research interests, and career goals.

 3) Contact information for at least two references.